Rio Tinto wins fight against Ivanhoe poison pill

 RIO ABLE TO BOOST STAKE

-Friedland's team discovered the Voisey's Bay deposit, while searching for diamonds and sold for C$4.3 billion ($4.2 billion) in 1996.
+Friedland, 61, is best known for discovering a huge nickel deposit at Voisey's Bay in Canada, which his team stumbled on while searching for diamonds.
+It was sold for C$4.3 billion (2.7 billion pounds) in 1996.

-Friedland said in August that, based on the 1.4 times net asset value that top gold miner Barrick Gold (ABX.TO) paid for copper miner Equinox Minerals earlier this year, Ivanhoe would be worth between $34 and $46 a share.
+Friedland said in August that based on the 1.4 times net asset value that top gold miner Barrick Gold (ABX.TO) paid for copper miner Equinox Minerals earlier this year, Ivanhoe would be worth $34-$46 a share.
+Ivanhoe IVN.N last traded at $20.70.

-Commercial production from the mine, 66 percent owned by Ivanhoe and 34 percent by the Mongolian government, and run by Rio, is expected to start in the first half of 2013.
-That partly hinges on securing power supply from China in a deal that has yet to be finalized.
+Commercial production from the mine, 66 percent-owned by Ivanhoe and 34 percent by the Mongolian government, is expected to start in the first half of 2013.
+That partly hinges on securing power supply from China in a deal which has yet to be finalised.

+Rio Tinto already runs the operation, looking to ensure the project does not end up facing claims like a Colorado gold mine once owned by Friedland's Galactic Resources.
+Acidic drainage from the mine leaked into a river, earning Friedland the nickname "Toxic Bob."

-Rio's Australian shares fell more than 2 percent to A$62.76 on Tuesday, amid a wider selloff on persistent worries about Europe's debt crisis.
-Its London shares closed up 2.1 percent.
+Rio Tinto shares fell more than 2 percent to A$62.76 on Tuesday, amid a wider sell-off of risk assets on persistent worries about Europe's debt crisis.

+(Additional reporting by Victoria Thieberger; Editing by Ed Davies, Lincoln Feast and Matt Driskill)